philippotto-hauber/poll-tracker-assignment/README.md

 ### Export to csv

-The results are written in to csv files in the present working directory.
+The results are written to csv files in the present working directory.
 In line with the example files provided, the trends (polls) are in (reverse) chronological order.

 ## To do